Shruti733/School_District_Analysis/README.md

 - **Effect on district summary:**

-  By looking at the below image, we can see that the average math and reading scores have decreased.
+  By looking at the below image, we can see that the average math and reading scores have slightly decreased.
   This has resulted in all the percentage numbers to decrease:

   ![district_summary](Image_analysis/district_summary.png)